 Why consider it: Unique, backpacker community, adventure, Tikal

-Flores is a little island in the middle of Lake Petén, situated in the center of Guatemala’s Petén department, so already that’s cool.
+Flores is a small island in Lake Petén, in the center of Guatemala’s Petén department.

-But the capital town of Flores is also the gateway to the Tikal ruins, which are Mayan and are gaining in popularity as one of Central America’s best Mayan ruins sites.
+But the real draw to the capital town of Flores is that it’s also the gateway to the Tikal ruins, which are often thought of as one of Central America’s best Mayan ruins sites.

-Thanks to all this traveler foot traffic, more and more cafes with Wi-Fi, cool hostels (like Los Amigos), and other nomad-friendly services are opening up in the town.
+Thanks to all this traveler foot traffic, more and more cafes with WiFi, cool hostels (like Los Amigos), and other nomad-friendly services are popping up in Flores.

-I bet in a few years this place is going to be one of the nomad hotspots of Guatemala as it is already a top place to visit for backpackers and tourists.
+I bet in a few years, this place will be one of Guatemala’s nomad hotspots as it is already a top place to visit for backpackers and tourists.

 El Paredón — Pacific Coast Beach Town